robertdebock/presentations/consuming-terraform-modules.md

 ----

-# Drawbacks "Think yourself"
+# Drawbacks "Think"

 - Can be difficult/time consuming.
 - Many edge-cases.

 ---

-# Benefits "Consume something"
+# Benefits "Consume"

 - Just use something.
 - No need to understand everything.

 ----

-# Drawbacks "Consume something"
+# Drawbacks "Consume"

-- You many want something a little diffent.
+- You many want something a little different.
 - Maybe your general approach differs.

 ---